 “Why would the lost prince of the little known country of Scamartistan share his millions with me ?”

 If you win something you should not pay anything to receive your prize.
 This technique is very common, and is also known as Advance Fee Fraud, or 419 Fraud.
-Eventually the scammer will reveal that in order for the arrangement to proceed a smaller amount of money is required to be paid first.

-Be cautious of Internet Dating.
-Unfortunately scam artists have begun using Internet Dating sites to groom people over a longer period of time, eventually requesting money whether it be for travel (to be together) or for some other deeply emotional issue, such as a family member requiring medical attention.
+Unfortunately scam artists have begun using Internet Dating sites to groom people over a longer period of time, eventually requesting money whether it be for travel

 And my final kicker.